israeldvd/amounts-monitor/notes/S09_Side_effects,_reducers,_context_API.md

 -   This is still recommended when forwarding actions through **a lot of components** to a specific.
 For instance, when forwarding a function to a log-out button.
 -   **_Props_** are still useful to **pass data to components**, configuring them and/or getting them to be reusable.

+## 1.7.
+Using a Custom Context Provider Component

+Instead of just exporting the value, a possible implementation consists of defining a **custom context provider**, in which there is a management of states, its updating-functions and so on.
+Take a logging context:

+1. In that case, define `isLoggedIn` state (or whatever one) inside the context-definition file,
+2. Update it there (for instance, get the `localStore` data)
+3. Define the designed components, such as `AuthContextProvider`, which would return the `Provider`
+    -   set the value property for the `Provider` according to the states, context and/or other data, preferably dynamic
+    -   use `props.children` to turn it into a **wrapper component**
+4. Declare default and named **exports**

+    -   _default_: context value from `createContext`, as done in the previous section
+    -   _named_: component(s)

+5.  **Importing** the custom provider component and context:
+    1. wrap the `App` component, for example, with the _named export_ (that being the situation, it is used once, right in the file `index.js`);
+    2. use the _default export_ to use the context value.

+Doing that **reduces the code load** from where it would and changes the **central place of management** from the `App.js` (or wherever it would be) to a dedicated context file.

 ##